atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi/index.md

 ### Adding a TailScale Subnet Router
 Out of my four Raspberry Pis, I have comitted three to the cluster and one to running a TailScale SubnetRouter and Pi-Hole.

+Advertise the routes to the cluster subnet CIDR.

+Validate ssh connectivity to the cluster nodes

 # Load-Balancing, Ingress, and SSL/TLS Management